WennderSantos/wenndersantos.github.io/_posts/2017-03-09-the-reasons-i-did-not-pass-the-on-pluralsight-audition.md

   * How to produce a storytelling

-So, be very attention here, you need to follow some of tis "documentation".
+So, be very attention here, you need to follow this "documentation".

 You can see my audition on this video:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/INBScjZ1x2c" frameborder="0" allowfullscreen></iframe>